pizthewiz/Cinder-Pipeline/README.md

 ```

 ### LIMITATIONS
-At present, there is little if any error checking - beware!
+At present, there is little if any error checking, the dependency solver is very naïve and many features are missing - see the [TODO](TODO.md) for more detail.

 ### GREETZ
 - Heavily inspired by Rich Eakin's [Cinder-Audio2](https://forum.libcinder.org/topic/rfc-cinder-audio2-available-for-alpha-testing)